Thursday, August 13, 2009

 Fireworks at dawn

-Everyone who votes here has to stick their pinky finger in purple ink that doesn’t come off for several days (I don’t know how the beauty-obsessed women deal with it).
-The specially engineered ink is a way of ensuring that people don’t vote twice with fake IDs but I think it’s also a social symbol in a country where people have such extreme views about politics.
+All who vote here must stick their pinky finger in purple ink that doesn’t come off for several days (I don’t know how the beauty-obsessed women deal with it).
+The specially-engineered ink is a way of ensuring that people don’t vote twice with fake IDs, but I think it’s also a social symbol in a country where people have such extreme views about politics.
+I don’t know any Venezuelans who come out of an election day without that stamp of participation, and I wouldn't want to be subject to the ridicule a non-purple pinky would spark.

-The decision on whether or not the president, governors and mayors are no longer subject to term limits should come back late tonight.
+The decision on whether or not the president, governors, and mayors are no longer subject to term limits should come back late tonight.

 Wednesday, January 28, 2009